What is a wood stove flashing kit and why do you need one?

 STEP 3 - Center a metal ring of the flashing kit over the newly traced circle, mark the location for each bolt with a pencil or pen.

 STEP 4 - Using a sharp, pointed blade or a small drill bit on a power drill, carefully puncture the bolt markings on the tent.

 STEP 5 - Get those nuts and bolts that you safely set aside.
 From the outside of the tent, place a metal ring over the top of the rubber gasket.
 Insert a washer and a bolt through the metal ring and the gasket.
 Now align the flashing kit and bolt with the top-most hole that you punctured in the canvas and guide the bolt through the canvas.
-The long side of the bolt will now be inside the tent.
+The long side of the bolt will now be inside the canvas camping tent.